Modern Slavery and Human Trafficking Statement

 Our organisation

-We, PenCarrie Limited, the trading business and wholly owned subsidiary of PenCarrie Group Limited (which does not trade), are a leading B2B wholesale clothing and accessory distributor for decoration and resale.
+We, PenCarrie Limited, the trading business and wholly owned subsidiary of PenCarrie Holdings Limited (which does not trade), are a leading B2B wholesale clothing and accessory distributor for decoration and resale.

 We currently operate at the following location: